danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to run suspend functions in parallel with async/await
   - how to create unit tests in a reactive context
   - how to do webclient calls with Kotlin Coroutines
-  - how to data factories to seed the db and to create dtos in tests
+  - how to create Fixtures and factories to seed the db, and to create dtos data for tests
-  - how to set up Docker (I figured it out on the Docker branch (https://github.com/danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/tree/Docker) but the H2DatabaseConfiguration script is problematic)
+  - how to set up Docker (I figured it out on the Docker branch (https://github.com/danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/tree/Docker))

   - I recommend you watch this nice video regarding coroutines and the different strategies available: https://www.youtube.com/watch?v=ahTXElHrV0c